 Lift capacity is probably the most deceptive gauge by which to compare tractors used in the industry.
 Whether it is lift capacity of the loader or three-point lift, often times the number quoted is not the weight the tractor can actually lift.

 First, lift capacity can be measured by several different means.
 There is lift capacity to full height, static lift capacity, pivot pin capacity, bucket center capacity, lift arm capacity and 24 inches aft of lift arm capacity.
 Furthermore, we have seen several tests where the actual lift capacity of a tractor, whether front loader or three-point, will not come close to the number claimed by a manufacturer.

-A two-wheel drive tractor with a front loader will also have excess strain placed on the power-steering system, which in most small tractors is not strong enough to turn the wheels effectively in soft ground conditions.
+A two-wheel drive tractor with a front loader will also have excess strain placed on the power-steering system, which in most small tractors is not strong enough to turn the wheels effectively in soft ground conditions at low engine RPM.
 And finally, the added weight of a front loader will place a heavy load on the front axle kingpin and pivot points, causing early wear.
 With a four-wheel drive tractor, the front end will pull itself and the likelihood of losing traction is decreased.

 We have found that dealers and manufacturers who shy away from selling four-wheel drive tractors are usually not competitive from a price standpoint with other four-wheel drive tractors.

 There are several types of transmissions available on tractors which can vary the price of the tractor by a great deal.
 The three most popular are Standard, Hydrostatic and Hydraulic Shuttle.
 Each of these transmissions is suited for a particular task, and each has their place for a particular customer.